airshipit/armada/doc/source/operations/documents/migration-v1-v2.rst

 4. ``wait.native.enabled`` is now disabled by default.
 With the above changes, this is no longer useful as a backup mechanism.
 Having both enabled leads to ambiguity in which wait would fail in each case.
-More importantly, this must be disabled in order to use the ``min_ready`` functionality, otherwise tiller will wait for 100% anyway.
+More importantly, this must be disabled in order to use the ``min_ready`` functionality, otherwise helm will wait for 100% anyway.
 So this prevents accidentally leaving it enabled in that case.
-Also when the tiller native wait times out, this caused the release to be marked FAILED by tiller, which caused it to be purged and re-installed (unless protected), even though the wait criteria may have eventually succeeded, which is already validated by armada on a retry.
+Also when the helm native wait times out, this caused the release to be marked FAILED by helm, which caused it to be purged and re-installed (unless protected), even though the wait criteria may have eventually succeeded, which is already validated by armada on a retry.